Burpee Seeds and Plants: Expanding the company (1915–1970)

 The direction of the company began to change with the death of its founder in 1915, when his son, David Burpee, inherited the company.
-David was interested in victory gardens and was an early promoter of the concept during World War I. He also prioritized in flowers and initiated several flower hybridization breeding programs.
-Geneticists also began to modify the genes of seeds using x-rays and colchicine.
+David was interested in victory gardens and was an early promoter of the concept during World War I. He also prioritized flowers and initiated several flower hybridization breeding programs.
+Geneticists also began to modify the genes of seeds using X-rays and colchicine.

 Under his leadership, the advertising and catalog also improved.
 The advertisements began to include full-color advertising to include Burpee's strengths of reliability of seeds using the motto "Burpee's Seeds Grow" and leader in the industry while the catalog was compact, arranged by category, and easy to find the order form.
 Any information not included in the catalog was sent to the customer requesting it in a handwritten letter.
 The catalog's sales averaged $4 per order (equivalent to $ today).
 Various artists illustrated the catalog including Paul de Longpre and Alois Lunzer.

 After Burbank's death in 1926, Burpee acquired the rights to his experiments but no notable vegetables or flowers were to come from Burbank's work.
 In 1949, Burpee introduced its 'Big Boy' tomato hybrid which quickly became its best seller.

 New ownership (1970–present)

 In 1970, David Burpee sold the company to General Foods for $10 million.
 In 1974, Burpee moved from its north Philadelphia location to its current headquarters at 300 Park Avenue in Warminster, Pennsylvania.
 SEPTA extended its Warminster Line commuter rail to Warminster, the train station being opposite Park Avenue from Burpee's headquarters.
 In the 70s, the company introduced seed-starting kits for beginners, an innovation in the seed industry.

 In 1979, the company was acquired by ITT.
 David Burpee remained as a consultant until his death in June 1980.
 In 1981, experimentation and seed production left Fordhook Farm.

 In the 1980s, gardens had begun to shrink in size from an average of 600 square feet to 325 square feet while chain stores began selling a better selection of plants to their customers who preferred plants over seeds.
-These market changes and mismanagement by ITT led Burpee's sales to slump, and the company was purchased for $15 million by new investors McKinsley & Co. in 1987.
+These market changes and mismanagement by ITT led Burpee's sales to slump, and the company was purchased for $15 million by new investors McKinsey & Co. in 1987.

 In 1991, the Burpee company was acquired by George Ball, Inc., a diversified horticultural family business.
 The new leadership diversified the business by selling new and unusual varieties; more plants than seeds; opening its own retail stores in 2000; and utilizing its web store to boost business.
 Jonathan Burpee, the founder's grandson, was the last Burpee family member to work for the company.

 In 1998, Ball purchased the family farm, where notable varieties such as Iceberg lettuce and Big Boy tomato were bred, to renovate and establish the property as a horticultural center.
 The seeds Burpee produces are almost exclusively grown in California.

 In March 2019, James Mattikow was named the company's president and CEO.